Azure/azure-storage-cpp/README.md

 ./samplesqueues           # run the queues sample
 ```

-Please note the current build script is only tested on Ubuntu 14.04.
+Please note the current build script is only tested on Ubuntu 16.04.
 Please update the script accordingly for other distributions.

+Please note that starting from 2.10.0, Casablanca requires a minimum version of CMake v3.1, so the default CMake on Ubuntu 14.04 cannot support Casablanca build.
+User can upgrade CMake by themselves to build Casablanca.

 ## Getting Started on OSX